Warriors shock Bluejays on their home field

-ASHLAND — In a battle of top five opponents, the Class C-1 No. 5 Wahoo Football Team knocked off Class C-1 No. 2 Ashland-Greenwood 28-21 on Sept.
+ASHLAND- In a battle of top five opponents, the Class C-1 No. 5 Wahoo Football Team knocked off Class C-1 No. 2 Ashland-Greenwood 28-21 on Sept.
 1 in Ashland.
-Despite getting out-gained by the Bluejays 218 to 187 yards, the Warriors capitalized on good special teams play to get the win.
+Despite getting out yarded by the Bluejays 218 to 187 yards, the Warriors capitalized on good special teams play to get the win.

 On the first drive, A-G did a good job of moving the football down the field methodically.
 They capped things off with Dane Jacobsen throwing a 16-yard touchdown pass to Drake Zimmerman that gave the Bluejays a 7-0 edge.